Jade Yachts: History

 Jade Yachts was founded in 2004 as a subsidiary of the Jong Shyn Shipbuilding Company specializing in steel and aluminum yachts.
 In 2006 the yard delivered the 26.46-metre Bandido, which was the first steel-hulled motor yacht ever built in Taiwan.

 In 2014 the company created a floating pavilion for the Taiwan International Boat Show.

 In 2016 the yard gave the 65 m Benetti Ambrosia III its 10-year refit.

 Vessels

 Motor Yacht Amadeus (Previous Names: Amadeus/Felix/Redemption)

-Amadeus originally constructed in 1969 by Germany’s Neue Jadewerft as a research vessel, the 70m/230ft Amadeus underwent a transformative two‑year conversion at Taiwan’s Jade Yachts beginning in 2006, emerging as a luxurious expedition-style superyacht in 2007.
+Amadeus originally constructed in 1969 by Germany’s Neue Jadewerft as a research vessel, the 70m/230ft Amadeus underwent a two‑year conversion at Taiwan’s Jade Yachts beginning in 2006, emerging as an expedition-style superyacht in 2007.
 She was originally owned by Bernard Arnault.
-The conversion featured exterior redesign by Reymond Langton Design and sophisticated interior styling by Zuretti, with naval architecture guidance from Vripack.
-This metamorphosis redefined her into a 1,622 GT explorer yacht, blending rugged capability with exceptional comfort—and has remained a hallmark transformation in modern yacht conversions..
+The conversion featured exterior redesign by Reymond Langton Design and interior styling by Zuretti, with naval architecture guidance from Vripack.
+This metamorphosis redefined her into a 1,622 GT explorer yacht, blending rugged capability with comfort—and has remained a hallmark transformation in modern yacht conversions.